30 Easy Day Trips from Paris by Train (+ Map & Tips)

 Château de Chantilly

-Known for its dreamy château, sprawling gardens, and world-class art collection, Chantilly also has an equestrian museum and riding shows.
+Known for its dreamy château, sprawling gardens, and world-class art collection, Chantilly also has an equestrian museum and riding shows, making it a top pick for day trips from Paris.
 Fashion note: Dior and Hermès have both staged runway shows here.
 And yes, the whipped cream is as heavenly as its reputation.

 🚆 Train from Gare du Nord (~25 min) + short walk, or 🚗 ~55 min.